 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: In this case, the results were different between cercical and supraclavicular lymh nodes biopsies.
+Core tip: In this case, the results from cervical and supraclavicular lymph node biopsies were different.
 It is very difficult to diagnose lymph node mycosis quickly in the early stage.
-When conventional anti-infective treatment is ineffective, multi-stage and multi-site of lymph node biopsy is particularly important.
-It is a success that new antifungal drug Cappofungin and empirical antifungal agents of Voriconazole were replaced by Amphotericin B in this patient's recovery.
+When conventional anti-infective treatment is ineffective, multi-stage and multi-site lymph node biopsy is particularly important.
+The new antifungal drug Caspofungin and the empirical antifungal agent Voriconazole were ineffective, and successful treatment was achieved with Amphotericin B.

 Xiao XF, Wu JX, Xu YC. treatment of invasive fungal disease: A case report.
 World J Clin Cases 2019; In press